chennakeshavadasa/2.4-GHz-LNA-using-Keysight-ADS/README.md

 # 2.4 GHz LNA Project using Keysight ADS

 This repository contains a project for designing a Low Noise Amplifier (LNA) operating at 2.4 GHz frequency.
-The purpose of this project is to gain practical experience in RF circuit design and to understand the fundamentals of LNA design for future  C band LNA design [https://github.com/chennakeshavadasa/Design-and-Implementation-of-C-Band-LNA-Proof-of-Concept].
+The purpose of this project is to gain practical experience in RF circuit design and to understand the fundamentals of LNA design for future C band LNA design.

 ## Project Overview